metadevpro/cal/cal.md

 #### OPTIONS

 Used to expose communication options for the target resource.
 Not directly used in CAL to provide services.
-CORS request implemented using OPTIONS.
+CORS requests are implemented using OPTIONS.
 Server CAN expose supported verbs for a resource using `Allow` header.

 #### PATCH